The last two weeks in Azure

 Azure Storage Mover: scheduling (GA)

-Storage Mover migrations can now run on a schedule: one-time (no schedule), or a daily/weekly/monthly recurrence.
+Storage Mover migrations can now run on a schedule.
+One-time (no schedule) or a daily/weekly/monthly recurrence.
 That turns it from a migration tool into a “keep these in sync over time” tool.

 Azure Files Entra-only identity support (GA)

-And with that in place, you get the granular RBAC supported on SMB file shares based on the actual NTFS ACLs — the permissions you set at the file or folder level are respected.
+And with that in place, you get the granular RBAC supported on SMB file shares based on the actual NTFS ACLs.
+The permissions you set at the file or folder level are respected.

 Database